userException/yahooOAuthiOS/README.md

 # yahooOAuthiOS
-An illustration of OAuth Signature call for Yahoo Weather written in Swift and Objective-C.
+An illustration of OAuth Signature call for Yahoo Weather API written in Swift and Objective-C.

 ![](sample.gif)